alfonsodg/benchcfe/README.md

 The measure of the benchmark is very simple in this case, you only install install **iperf3** put one host in server mode and another in client mode, as this:

+    In the host: sudo iperf3 -s
+    In the client: sudo iperf3 -c IP_FROM_HOST > data_network_CLOUD-PROVIDER-NAME

+Note this: you need to check your firewall for this and adapt everything to allow the traffic to the port 5201

 ## Pro tip